 Add Vodafone to My Watchlist, which will aggregate our Foolish analysis on it and all your other stocks.

-At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of Telefonica and China Mobile.
-Motley Fool newsletter services have recommended buying shares of Vodafone Group, France Telecom, and China Mobile.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends France Telecom and Vodafone.
+The Motley Fool owns shares of France Telecom.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.